ameliasquires/lullaby/docs/crypto.md

 llib.crypto.sha512_t("meow", 224) -- would be sha512/224 - ad5e403e0d74532187f4e1665c7e705ab5eb3c2fe07ae73a3ff998b2
 ```

-functions supporting updates (listed with %, see note above) can be used like so:
+functions supporting updates (see above) can be used like so:

 ```lua
 obj = llib.crypto.adler32() --adler32_init is equivilant to adler32 with no params